Plymouth Pinelands: Threats

 The pace of development has increased tremendously in this ecoregion.
 Large-scale development proposals and an increase in the number of new homes are altering the quality of life for residents and rapid residential development has led to the fragmentation of the region's natural areas.

 Population increases have had serious secondary impacts as well, including the depletion of the water table by water supply wells and the potential pollution of the aquifer.
 The development has also led to the suppression of natural wildfire, necessary to maintain the pinelands' rare habitats.
 Damaging recreation, such as off-road vehicle use on pond shores and in fragile pine barrens, was also on the rise but in recent years the area has also seen an increase in awareness of the importance and fragility of the ecosystem and a corresponding increase in the number of groups working to protect and preserve the natural bounty.

 Plants

-Sabatia kennedyana, New England boneset, golden hedge hyssops, pitch pine, and scrub oak, among other plant species, are found in this region.
+Sabatia kennedyana, New England boneset, golden hedge hyssops, shadbush Amelanchier, pines especially pitch pine, and to a lesser extent eastern white pine Pinus strobus, and scrub oak, among other plant species, are found in this region.
+Commercial cranberry (Vaccinium macrocarpon) bogs are present in the Plymouth pinelands.

 Animals

-The federally endangered Plymouth red-bellied turtle is a star attraction in the Massachusetts Coastal Pine Barrens.
-With fewer than 600 of these federally endangered turtles remaining, the Massachusetts Chapter joined the U.S. Fish and Wildlife Service and the Massachusetts Natural Heritage and Endangered Species Program to assist in nest site creation and nest monitoring, and habitat protection.
+The federally endangered Plymouth red-bellied turtle (Pseudemys rubriventris ssp. bangsi) lives only in the Massachusetts Coastal Pine Barrens.
+However, several taxonomists no longer recognize this population as a separate subspecies, treating it only as a geographically-isolated population of northern red-bellied cooter.
 The pine forests are also home to numerous species of birds and insects.